Glottochronology: Discussion

 The concept of language change is old, and its history is reviewed in Hymes (1973) and Wells (1973).
 In some sense, glottochronology is a reconstruction of history and can often be closely related to archaeology.
 Many linguistic studies find the success of glottochronology to be found alongside archaeological data.
 Glottochronology itself dates back to the mid-20th century.
 An introduction to the subject is given in Embleton (1986) and in McMahon and McMahon (2005).

 Glottochronology has been controversial ever since, partly because of issues of accuracy but also because of the question of whether its basis is sound (for example, Bergsland 1958; Bergsland and Vogt 1962; Fodor 1961; Chrétien 1962; Guy 1980).
 The concerns have been addressed by Dobson et al. (1972), Dyen (1973) and Kruskal, Dyen and Black (1973).
 The assumption of a single-word replacement rate can distort the divergence-time estimate when borrowed words are included (Thomason and Kaufman 1988).

-An overview of recent arguments can be obtained from the papers of a conference held at the McDonald Institute in 2000.
-The presentations vary from "Why linguists don't do dates" to the one by Starostin discussed above.
+The presentations vary from "Why linguists don't do dates" to the one by Starostin discussed below.
 Since its original inception, glottochronology has been rejected by many linguists, mostly Indo-Europeanists of the school of the traditional comparative method.
 Criticisms have been answered in particular around three points of discussion: